-In addition to Vanguard's Field Education requirements (see pg.
-74), students of this program must also:
+In addition to Vanguard's Field Education requirements, students of this program must also:

 - Complete one internship placement in year one and a senior practicum in year two. - Attend the program specific practicum class each semester.

 Please refer to the Financial Information section of this catalogue for additional information.